Montgomery High School (San Diego)

 Montgomery High School (MOH) is a four-year (grade levels 9–12) public high school in San Diego, California, United States.
 It opened in 1970 in the Otay Mesa neighborhood.
-The school serves more than 2,500 students.
+The school serves more than 1,600 students.
 It is named after pioneer aviator John Joseph Montgomery, who made the first manned glider flight in U.S. history from a hill where the school is located.

 History

 The school's construction faced delays due to strikes and financial issues, requiring students to share facilities with Mar Vista High School in 1970-71.
 The school’s first graduation occurred in June 1971, with its official dedication on May 21, 1972.

 In 1971, there was a proposed establishment of an organic garden at the school.
 The garden was implemented in 1975 as part of an experimental course called Ecology, which involved 16 students.
 The course aimed to provide hands-on environmental education outside the traditional classroom setting.
 Seeds were funded through the gifted program or purchased by students.
 In later years the garden would be featured in an episode hosted by Huell Howser.
 This class is no longer taught at the school.

 Montgomery High underwent extensive renovations, with classrooms being gutted and renovated in 2006 by Turner Construction.
 In 2009-2010 more construction work began.
 As such, the creation of a new synthetic field turf was installed at the school's stadium, along with new concrete work.
-On August 31, 2012, a formal ceremony was held to dedicate Montgomery High School's stadium in honor of Al Prazak, a former employee in the Athletics department.
+On August 31, 2012, a formal ceremony was held to dedicate Montgomery High School's stadium in honor of Al Prazak, a former employee in the athletics department.
 On the original gym there is a plaque that reads the following: "In Honor Al Prazak, for his Loyalty and Dedication.
-1970-1986." of In 2011, a new office, classrooms, and library were constructed all in one two-story building in front of campus.
-Other work was performed from 2011 to early 2012 under Prop-O. The new library, named for founding principal Joseph C Torres, was opened on February, 10th 2012, and a new landscaping and quad area in front of the library and other buildings were added for the adult school on the same campus.
+1970-1986."
+In 2011, a new office, classrooms, and library were constructed all in two 2-story buildings in front of campus.
+Other work was performed from 2011 to early 2012 under Prop-O. The new library, named for founding principal Joseph C. Torres, was opened on February, 10th 2012, and a new landscaping and quad area in front of the library and other buildings were added for the adult school adjacent to the campus.
 In 2014 an approximately 15,800 sq. ft. custom gym floor was installed.
-Basketball court at this school has a checkerboard style floor pattern.